chsasank/chsasank.github.io/_posts/tech/2024-03-25-building-adaptive-cpp.md

 twitter_image:
 ---

 As you probably know, many of the AI frameworks [depend on CUDA](https://chsasank.com/chicken-scheme-ffi-tutorial.html) to make AI work on GPUs.
 CUDA is a language extension to C that [only works](https://chsasank.com/nvidia-arm-aquisition-ai-explained.html) for Nvidia GPUs.
-People recognize this dependency and there is quite some work being done to create a portable alternative to CUDA.
+Industry [recognizes this dependency](https://www.reuters.com/technology/behind-plot-break-nvidias-grip-ai-by-targeting-software-2024-03-25/) and there is quite some work being done to create a portable alternative to CUDA.
 [ZLUDA](https://github.com/vosen/ZLUDA) recently made [news](https://www.techradar.com/pro/a-lone-developer-just-open-sourced-a-tool-that-could-bring-an-end-to-nvidias-ai-hegemony-amd-financed-it-for-months-but-abruptly-ended-its-support-nobody-knows-why) as a portable version of CUDA but it is not funded anymore.
 More reasonable and by now fairly well adopted alternative to CUDA comes from Khronos group called [SYCL](https://www.khronos.org/sycl/).

 ## SYCL